In Missouri, drivers are required to have insurance on their vehicles.

 Getting compensation following an accident with an uninsured driver can be tricky.
-In Missouri drivers are required to have insurance on their vehicles.
+In Missouri, drivers are required to have insurance on their vehicles.
 This is part of the responsibility that comes with driving.
 Missouri law is even more specific regarding motor vehicle insurance.
-If you are unable to offer proof of current auto insurance if a police officer request to see it you can be ticketed.
+If you are unable to offer proof of current auto insurance if a police officer requests to see it, you can be ticketed.
 You must present this proof whenever you renew your license or whenever you register a vehicle.

 The state requires that anyone who owns a vehicle must have liability insurance, which will cover your liability in the event of an accident.
 The state stipulates that drivers have a minimum of $10,000 per accident for injury, $25,000 per person for bodily injury, and $50,000 per accident for bodily injury, as well as uninsured motorist coverage in the amount of $25,000 and $50,000 for a bodily injury accident.